Skip to main content

 Research in my laboratory focuses on the endonuclease RNase-L that functions in host defense from microbial pathogens and as an endogenous constraint on cell proliferation.
 I and co-workers were the first to clone RNase-L over 20 years ago and subsequent work from my lab has contributed significantly to our current understanding of its biochemical and biological activities.
 The long-term goal of my work is to determine the mechanisms by which RNase-L mediates innate immune and tumor suppressor functions with the objective of modulating these activities for therapeutic applications.

 In addition to my research activities as a PI and laboratory mentor, I serve in multiple training, education and outreach capacities as central components of my professional activities.
 I am Director of the Molecular Microbiology and Immunology graduate program, have taught in nine graduate and medical school courses and was named Teacher of the Year in 2013.
 I have served on the thesis committees of over 60 students and directly mentored 33 postdoctoral, graduate and undergraduate trainees.
 I am PI of the undergraduate Nathan Schnaper Intern Program in Translational Cancer Research and Co-Chair of Funding and Sustainability for the NCI-funded UMB Continuing Umbrella of Research Experience (CURE) minority STEM education pipeline.
 I serve additional training roles as co-PI and investigator on the NIGMS-funded minority Science Training for Advancing Biomedical Research Post-baccalaureate Research and Education Program and the NIAID Signaling Pathways in Innate Immunity T32 training grant.
-My educational activities have emphasized diversity enhancement through service on minority-focused training programs including BUILD/ASCEND and MBRS RISE at Morgan State University, Pre-Marc-U-STARs and Meyerhoff Scholars at UMBC and Bridges to the Doctorate with Towson University
+My educational activities has emphasized training the next generation of researchers and caregivers including BUILD/ASCEND and MBRS RISE at Morgan State University, Pre-Marc-U-STARs and Meyerhoff Scholars at UMBC and Bridges to the Doctorate with Towson University

 Also see link to full Biosketch